grfigueira/EasyDialogueEditor/README.md

 ## FAQ (Frequently Asked Questions)

-#### Q: Why does windows suspect a virus when opening EasyDialogManager.exe from Releases?
+#### Q: Why does windows suspect a virus when opening *EasyDialogManager.exe* from Releases?
 R: Windows will almost always give you that warning when running a downloaded executable.
-There is not much I can do, but you can always inspeact the code and build from source.
+There is not much I can do, but you can always inspect the code and build from source.

 #### Q: Does it work on Linux/MacOs ?
 R: It currently only runs natively on Windows, but you may be able to run it on Linux using *Wine* (I didn't test it though).